 Grant awards will be judged on the program’s innovation for the community, the partnership with other organizations and program sustainability.

-- In 2020, Iowa American Water awarded five grants totaling $8,835 to the following organizations or projects:
+In 2021, Iowa American Water awarded seven grants totaling $13,080 to the following organizations or projects:

 About American Water

-With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
-The company employs more than 6,800 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to 15 million people in 46 states.
-American Water provides safe, clean, affordable, and reliable water services to our customers to make sure we keep their lives flowing.
+With a history dating back to 1886, American Water (NYSE:AWK) is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
+The company employs more than 6,400 dedicated professionals who provide regulated and regulated-like drinking water and wastewater services to an estimated 14 million people in 25 states.
+American Water provides safe, clean, affordable and reliable water services to our customers to help keep their lives flowing.
 For more information, visit amwater.com and follow American Water on Twitter, Facebook, and LinkedIn.

 External Affairs Manager